Torsors in super-symmetry: Introduction---basic notations and main theorems

-The second main theorem is the following; it shows, under some assumptions that include (i)~$\G$ is algebraic and (ii)~the $\G$-action is free, that $\X\tilde{/}\G$ is a super-scheme if $\X_{\mathsf{ev}}\tilde{/}\G_{\mathsf{ev}}$ is a scheme.
-Due to (i), we thus work with faisceaux, but not with faisceaux dur.
+The second main theorem is the following; it shows, under some assumptions that include (i)~$\G$ is algebraic and (ii)~the $\G$-action is free, that $\X\tilde{/}\G$ is a super-scheme provided $\X_{\mathsf{ev}}\tilde{/}\G_{\mathsf{ev}}$ is a scheme.
+Due to (i), we thus work with faisceaux, not with faisceaux dur.

 \begin{theorem} Suppose that an affine algebraic super-group $\G$ acts freely on a locally Noetherian super-scheme $\X$.
 Assume the following: \begin{itemize} \item[(a)] $\G$ and $\X$ are both smooth; \item[(b)] The faisceau $\X_{\mathsf{ev}}\tilde{/}\G_{\mathsf{ev}}$ associated with the induced \textup{(}necessarily, free\textup{)} action by the affine algebraic group $\G_{\mathsf{ev}}$ on the locally Noetherian scheme $\X_{\mathsf{ev}}$ is a scheme; it then necessarily holds that $\X_{\mathsf{ev}}\tilde{/}\G_{\mathsf{ev}}$ is locally Noetherian and smooth, and $\X_{\mathsf{ev}}\to \X_{\mathsf{ev}}\tilde{/}\G_{\mathsf{ev}}$ is a $\G_{\mathsf{ev}}$-torsor. \end{itemize} Then the faisceau $\X \tilde{/} \G$ is a locally Noetherian, smooth super-scheme such that